Starting school is an exciting time, and parents always have great hopes for their children’s future.

 An individualised program helps to address gaps in your child’s early development.
 This is combined with counselling support as necessary.
 In the sessions we work on developing motor coordination, as well as your child’s ability to process sensory information.

 A predictable routine helps create a sense of safety.
-Each session incorporates similar activities.
-Your child’s motor skills develop through repeating specific movements.
+Each session incorporates similar activities, gradually building as your child’s skills develop through repeating specific movements.
 There is no rush or pressure to succeed, and we work at the child’s pace.
 Feeling safe, the children learn to regulate their emotions and become less reactive.

 Playfulness and Acceptance